jjmchew/jjmchew.github.io/LS181/02-studyNotes.md

 - Note:  Defining `PRIMARY KEY` [^8]
   - is roughly equivalent to adding `NOT NULL UNIQUE`
   - does not automatically create a serial type - this must be defined
+  - adding a new primary key column (using serial) to a table with existing data will autopopulate the id's

 </details>